hkpeterpeter/teamform-seed/README.md

   js/                   --> User-defined JavaScript files
-     admin.js           --> The JS file for the admin page index.js           --> The JS file for the front-end page leader.js          --> The JS file for the leader page member.js          --> The JS file for the member page site.js            --> The JS file containing functions shared by multiple pages unit_tests            --> The folder containing the unit test cases (Syntax: Jasmine/Karma) test_site.js       --> A sample unit test case (not complete yet, just a demo)
+     admin.js           --> The JS file for the admin page index.js           --> The JS file for the front-end page team.js            --> The JS file for the team page member.js          --> The JS file for the member page site.js            --> The JS file containing functions shared by multiple pages unit_tests            --> The folder containing the unit test cases (Syntax: Jasmine/Karma) test_site.js       --> A sample test case

 ```